-The pluggable.php is one of the core WordPress files, which means there is something else (most likely a plugin or a code snippets) which is conflicting the natural behavior of this file.
+The pluggable.php is one of the core WordPress files, which means there is something else (most likely a plugin or a code snippet) that is conflicting with the natural behavior of this file.

 Although the error occurs quite rarely, it has strong consequences when it does.
 The Pluggable.php error will break your site, causing a white screen and inaccessibility to your site’s backend or frontend.

-In this article, i’ll explain you how troubleshooting this error.
+In this article, I’ll explain to you how to troubleshoot this error.

 Some of WordPress’ core functions can be overridden by users or plugins.
 These functions can be found in the pluggable.php file.